 I put one task on one sticky note.
 This way I am able to arrange them by priority.
 And move things around as I need to.
 I used this process to organize while writing my book.

-It just really helps to keep everything right in front me and focus on one step at a time.
+It just really helps to keep everything right in front of me and focus on one step at a time.

 Julie: This is very cool.
-It could be a very helpful process for those that get frustrated by planning.
+It could be a very helpful process for those who get frustrated by planning.
 This would be a great way to make it a fun, creative exercise.
 Thanks for sharing.